HugoTian/admin/pa4/README.md

 For query-time processing, when a user enters a search query, you will use this loaded in-memory inverted index to rank photos for the user.
 You should load the following XML file of 200 photos with captions into your image database (perhaps the photo table).
-You can reuse the PA1 database for this project.
+You can reuse the PA1 or PA2 database for this project.
 These files are available in the github repo for this project at the following locations:

 * XML file to load: resources/search.xml